NixOS/nixpkgs/pkgs/README.md

 ### Vendoring patches

-In the following cases, a `.patch` file _should_ be added to `nixpkgs` repository, instead of retrieved:
+In the following cases, a `.patch` file _should_ be added to Nixpkgs repository, instead of retrieved:

-- solves problems unique to packaging in `nixpkgs`
+- solves problems unique to packaging in Nixpkgs
 - is already proposed upstream but not merged yet
 - cannot be fetched easily
 - has a high chance to disappear in the future due to unstable or unreliable URLs

-The latter avoid link rot when the upstream abandons, squashes or rebases their change, in which case the commit may get garbage-collected.
+The latter avoids link rot when the upstream abandons, squashes or rebases their change, in which case the commit may get garbage-collected.

 ```nix
 {